repetere/jsonm/README.md

 ### Intention

-The idea behind JSONM is to enable rapid model development, and extremely complicated model development.
+The idea behind JSONM is to enable rapid model development.
 JSONM attempts to automate the data pre-processing and feature engineering needed for most modeling tasks.

 Data Scientists who are more comfortable finely tuning hyperparameters and controlling pre-processing, scaling and normalization of datasets can also configure JSONM to meet specific model requirements.
 ## Installation